-Access to the Milligan West property is via the all-weather gravel North Road 80 km north of from Fort St James.
-The North Road accesses an extensive network of logging roads in north-central BC.
+Access to the Milligan West property is via the all-weather gravel North Road 80km north of from Fort St James, which accesses an extensive network of logging roads in north-central BC.
 A network of logging roads accesses the southern half of the Milligan West claim and from the east on forestry access roads to the Mount Milligan mine site.
 From Mount Milligan, a trail travels westward to Heidi Lake and to the edge of the Milligan South Property limits.
-The northern portion of the Property is crossed by old trails that have been decommissioned.
+The northern portion of the property is crossed by old trails that have been decommissioned.
 Other areas are accessible by helicopter and/or construction of trails off existing roads.
 As of 2016, a large cut block has opened up much of the western Heidi Lake area of the property.

-Exploration for porphyry copper and copper-molybdenum exploration in the Nation Lakes area was conducted in the 1960s and 1970s and government airborne geophysical surveys were completed in the 1960s.
-During the 1980s exploration focused on structurally controlled precious metal deposits typically found near the Pinchi Fault, located west of the property.
+Exploration for porphyry Cu and Cu-Mo was conducted in the Nation Lakes area during the 1960s and 1970s.
+Government airborne geophysical surveys were completed in the 1960s.
+In the 1980s exploration focused on structurally-controlled precious metal deposits near the Pinchi Fault, located west of the property.
 The discovery and definition of the Mt.
-Milligan deposit by Continental Gold Corp. and Placer Dome led to a significant amount of base and precious metal exploration in the surrounding area during the late 1980’s and early 1990’s.
+Milligan deposit by Continental Gold Corp. and Placer Dome led to a significant amount of base and precious metal exploration in the surrounding area during the late 1980's and early 1990's.

-In 2005, AMARC covered portions of the property with wide spaced, 50 m dipole IP lines.
-This survey outlined a +20 km long system of chargeability and magnetic anomalies.
-This survey had a shallow depth penetration (~150 m max) and the anomalies were open to increasing in strength with depth.
+In 2005, AMARC covered portions of the property with wide spaced, 50m dipole IP lines.
+This survey outlined a +20km long system of chargeability and magnetic anomalies.
+This survey had a shallow depth penetration (~150m max) and the anomalies were open, increasing in strength with depth.

 Serengeti Resources and Fjordland formed a Joint Venture in 2007 and carried out IP surveys, soil sampling and a small drilling program.
-The property sat largely dormant since 2009 with the exception of some geochemical sampling in the Heidi Lake West area and until 2016 when a deep penetrating IP survey was completed in the Heidi Lake West area.
+The property sat largely dormant since 2009 with the exception of some geochemical sampling in the Heidi Lake West area.
+In 2016, a deep penetrating IP survey was completed in the Heidi Lake West area.

 The Milligan West property lies in the central part of the Upper Triassic to Lower Jurassic Quesnellia Terrane.
 The term Quesnel Trough is commonly applied to this belt, which is comprised of a belt of Lower Mesozoic volcanic rocks and intrusions that lies between highly deformed Proterozoic and Paleozoic strata to the east, and deformed Upper Paleozoic strata to the west.
 The Quesnel Trough is the host of numerous alkalic and calc-alkalic porphyry copper-gold deposits within British Columbia.